 Choosing the wrong general contractor can lead to sub-par work, delays in the renovation and even financial or legal problems.
 If you pick the wrong contractor, you might also get a bill that is way over your budget and the original quote you received before the work began.
 In another worst-case-scenario, you could end up with a disaster and have to hire another company to come fix the mess.

-Edmonton general contractors share some tips for hiring the right general contractor:
+Around the House Inc. in Edmonton share some tips for hiring the right general contractor:

 Check out online reviews, but be wary of them.
 Some online reviews might not be entirely accurate and some could be made up entirely.
 Some companies actually pay online reviewers to post a positive review, even if they’ve never used their services.
 Other review sites give higher ratings to companies that purchase online advertising on their site.
 Though online reviews can be helpful, it’s not recommended that you make your decision based on them entirely.

 Once you have a few general contractors you might be interested in, make a quick call to each of them and asked them a few questions.
 Here are some questions you could ask:

 – Do they take on projects of your size?